seinwave/ava-test/readMe.md

 #### No author data
 Another thing I didn't have time to figure out: how to have author information appear in the front-end.

-I know the brief calls for "Bob" and "Alice" clients — but I couldn't figure out how assign author info to every new client that engages with the App.
+I'd like to have author details pop up during collaboration.
+But I couldn't figure out how assign author info to every new client that engages with the App.

 Again, sure there was a way to achieve this with the stack I've developed here.
 But I ran out of time.